eteu-technologies/near-api-go/README.md

 ## Examples

 See [cmd/](cmd/) in this repo for more fully featured CLI examples.
+See [NEARKit](https://github.com/eteu-technologies/nearkit) for a project which makes use of this API.

 ### Query latest block on NEAR testnet
 ```go